MemDLM: Memory-Enhanced DLM Training: Experiments

-\paragraph{Inner-loop supervision.} An important training-stage question is what kind of supervision most effectively encodes useful trajectory information in the fast weights.
-Beyond the default cross-entropy objective, we explore several alternatives, including logit distillation with Kullback-Leibler (KL)~\cite{hinton2015distilling} or reverse-KL divergence and hidden-state distillation with cosine or MSE losses.
-These variants are a form of \emph{self-distillation}: the teacher and student are not different models, but different views of the same model under different information states.
-Specifically, both branches use the same underlying model with the current fast-weight state, but the teacher branch is evaluated under \texttt{no\_grad} while the student branch carries gradients through the inner loop.
-In the progressive setting, the teacher is evaluated on the next denoising state and therefore sees strictly more revealed context than the student on the current state.
-This makes the supervision a form of privileged-information self-distillation rather than a standard same-input teacher-student setup.
-This formulation is conceptually related to recent self-adaptation methods~\cite{zweiger2025self} that distill from a stronger information state of the same model, as well as recent self-distillation and reinforcement-learning formulations~\cite{zhao2026self, hubotter2026reinforcement, shenfeld2026self}. \Cref{fig:inner_loss_analysis} summarizes a controlled comparison on the LLaDA-MoE backbone, evaluated on BABILong-1K.
-A notable result is that MemDLM remains trainable under several quite different inner-loop supervision choices, including multiple self-distillation objectives.
-This suggests that the overall memory-writing mechanism is not tightly coupled to a single particular loss design.
-Among the tested variants, the plain token-level cross-entropy objective still achieves the best final score ($0.684$), outperforming logit distillation with KL ($0.660$), logit distillation with reverse-KL ($0.624$), hidden-state cosine ($0.582$), and hidden-state MSE ($0.572$).
-Cross-entropy therefore provides the most effective supervision, while the self-distillation variants still demonstrate that the method continues to work.
+\paragraph{Inner-loop supervision.} We next study which supervision best writes useful trajectory information into the fast weights.
+Beyond the default cross-entropy objective, we test logit distillation with Kullback-Leibler (KL)~\cite{hinton2015distilling} or reverse-KL divergence and hidden-state distillation with cosine or MSE losses.
+These variants are a form of \emph{self-distillation}: teacher and student are different views of the same model under different information states.
+Both branches use the same underlying model with the current fast-weight state, but the teacher is evaluated under \texttt{no\_grad}; in the progressive setting it also sees a later denoising state and therefore more revealed context. \Cref{fig:inner_loss_analysis} shows that MemDLM remains trainable under all of these choices, indicating that the memory-writing mechanism is not tied to a single loss.
+Cross-entropy still performs best on BABILong-1K ($0.684$), ahead of KL ($0.660$), reverse-KL ($0.624$), cosine ($0.582$), and MSE ($0.572$).